Goto my THRIPS pages Goto my MITES pages The Bugs FAQ this contains alot of good info!

 SOLUTION:

-For a few mealybugs use a 'Q-Tip' dipped in alcohol and remove
+For a few mealybugs use a 'Q-Tip' dipped in alcohol and remove all the bugs.

 Check your plants carefully to get them all.